MewsSystems/gitbook-connector-api/use-cases/point-of-sale.md

 #### Accounting categories

-In the POS system, accounting categories usually exist such as entree, main, dessert, beverage, or alcohol.
-In order for the revenue to be reported in Mews under the correct categories, use [Get all account categories](../operations/finance.md#get-all-accounting-categories) to retrieve a list of all `AccountingCategories` which the property has configured in Mews, and then map them against the product offerings or services that have been configured in the POS system.
+In the POS system, accounting categories usually exist for revenue items (e.g. entree, main, dessert, beverage, or alcohol) and payment items (credit card, cash, voucher, invoice, etc).
+In order for the revenue and payments to be reported in Mews under the correct categories, use [Get all account categories](../operations/finance.md#get-all-accounting-categories) to retrieve a list of all `AccountingCategories` which the property has configured in Mews, and then map them against the product offerings/services and accepted payment types that have been configured in the POS system.

 ### Searching customers